jugnucode/AutoFilter/README.md

 ban  - to ban a user.
 unban  - to unban a user.
-channel - to get list of total connected channels broadcast - to broadcast a message to all Eva Maria users batch - to create link for multiple posts link - to create link for one post
+channel - to get list of total connected channels broadcast - to broadcast a message to all AutoFilter Maria users batch - to create link for multiple posts link - to create link for one post
 ```